 - In Final Fantasy XIV thaumaturgy can be used to fight, blasting enemies with the power of the elements... but that's actually its secondary purpose.
 It was originally designed for — and is still used for — ritually cleansing and preserving corpses.

 - While actual utility spells that the player characters can use is rare in the Might and Magic series (mostly limited to old-standbys like Torchlight, which gives off light like a torch), it's a recurring element in the old New World Computing setting if you take the time to read dialogues and item-descriptions, mostly in the form of Magitek (for instance, the description for one type of plate-armour in VII mentions that it is made in forges enchanted to be hotter.
-Another example is that VI mentions that enchantments limiting tear-and-wear, who are so basic that they are incorporated in most everything and don't block off further more complicated enchantment).
+Another example is that VI mentions that enchantments limiting wear and tear are so basic that they are incorporated into most everything and don't block off further more complicated enchantment.